CodyCLE/myWork/C#/readme.md

 # Description for C# Programs
+  All of these programs were created using Visual Studios.

   ### 1. Addition Calulcator
   Basic program that adds 2 numbers together and outputs the result via command prompt.